imadBelattar/Spring-Boot-Angular/README.md

 ## Features

 - **Administrator Dashboard**: Administrateurs have access to a dashboard where they can perform all management operations, including creating, updating, and deleting entities.
-- **Enseignant Dashboard**: Enseignants have limited access and can view lists of available filieres and their own interventions at modules.
+- **Enseignant Dashboard**: Enseignants have limited access and can view list of their own interventions at modules.
-- **User Authentication**: Login functionality with authentication and authorization to ensure secure access to the system.
+- **User Authentication**: Login functionality with authentication and authorization to ensure secure access to the system (using Keycloak).
-- **CRUD Operations**: Support for creating, reading, updating, and deleting interventions, filieres, modules, and enseignants.
+- **CRUD Operations**: Support for creating, reading, updating, and deleting interventions, modules.

 ## Administrator Dashboard